uiharu-kazari/2018TDA_AML_Python/README.md

 * warnings
 * random

-Copy and paster the following command to terminal and run:
+You may install the packages above by copying and pasting the following command to terminal and run:

 _pip install numpy sklearn pandas hdbscan seaborn matplotlib warnings random_

-Install and/or update all other packages if there are prompts.
+Install and/or update all other packages if there were any prompts.

 ### 2.Run the following.py files in order:

-1. hdaSCAN.py
+1. hdbSCAN.py
 2. E3ClusterP.py
 3. 3dplotOutlier.py
 4. demo.py